truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddStorjCloudSyncTask.md

 Cloud sync tasks allow for single-time transfers or recurring transfers on a schedule.
 They are an effective method to back up data to a remote location.

 {{< hint warning >}}
-To take advantage of the benefits of the Storj/iXsystems cloud service, you must create your Storj account using the link provided on the **Add Cloud Credentials** screen.
+To take advantage of the lower-cost benefits of the Storj-TrueNAS cloud service, you must create your Storj account using the link provided on the **Add Cloud Credentials** screen.

 You must also create add authorize the storage buckets on Storj for use by SCALE.

 iXsystems is not responsible for any charges incurred from using a third-party vendor with the cloud sync feature.
-{{< /expand >}}
+{{< /hint >}}
 This procedure provides instructions to set up both Storj and SCALE.

 TrueNAS supports major providers like Amazon S3, Google Cloud, and Microsoft Azure.
 It also supports many other vendors.
 To see the full list of supported vendors, go to **Credentials > Backup Credentials > Cloud Credentials** click **Add** and open the **Provider** dropdown list.